Gender: Feminist theory

 Biologist and feminist academic Anne Fausto-Sterling rejects the discourse of biological versus social determinism and advocates a deeper analysis of how interactions between the biological being and the social environment influence individuals' capacities.

-The philosopher and feminist Simone de Beauvoir applied existentialism to women's experience of life: "One is not born a woman, one becomes one."
-In context, this is a philosophical statement.
+Philosopher Simone de Beauvoir applied existentialism to women's experience of life: "One is not born a woman, one becomes one."
+In context, this is a phenomenology-oriented philosophical statement.
 However, it may be analyzed in terms of biology—a girl must pass puberty to become a woman—and sociology, as a great deal of mature relating in social contexts is learned rather than instinctive.

 Within feminist theory, terminology for gender issues developed over the 1970s.
-In the 1974 edition of Masculine/Feminine or Human, the author uses "innate gender" and "learned sex roles", but in the 1978 edition, the use of sex and gender is reversed.
+Ann Oakley's book Sex, Gender and Society (1972) was pivotal in transforming the concept of gender into a critical analytical tool.
 By 1980, most feminist writings had agreed on using gender only for socioculturally adapted traits.
+Beauvoir has been interpreted as initiating this distinction in feminist theory, although this reading is contested by many scholars.

-Andrea Dworkin stated her "commitment to destroying male dominance and gender itself" while stating her belief in radical feminism.
+Andrea Dworkin stated her "commitment to destroying male dominance and gender itself" and affiliation with radical feminism, which envisions liberation as the dismantling of gender assignments so that people may live free from imposed categorisation.

 Political scientist Mary Hawkesworth addresses gender and feminist theory, stating that since the 1970s the concept of gender has transformed and been used in significantly different ways within feminist scholarship.
 She notes that a transition occurred when several feminist scholars, such as Sandra Harding and Joan Scott, began to conceive of gender "as an analytic category within which humans think about and organize their social activity".
 Feminist scholars in Political Science began employing gender as an analytical category, which highlighted "social and political relations neglected by mainstream accounts".
 However, Hawkesworth states "feminist political science has not become a dominant paradigm within the discipline".

 Gender studies

 Gender studies is a field of interdisciplinary study and academic field devoted to gender, gender identity and gendered representation as central categories of analysis.
-This field includes Women's studies (concerning women, feminity, their gender roles and politics, and feminism), Men's studies (concerning men, masculinity, their gender roles, and politics), and LGBTQ studies.
+This field includes Women's studies (concerning women, femininity, their gender roles and politics, and feminism), Men's studies (concerning men, masculinity, their gender roles, and politics), and LGBTQ studies.

 Sometimes Gender studies is offered together with Study of Sexuality.

 These disciplines study gender and sexuality in the fields of literature and language, history, political science, sociology, anthropology, cinema and media studies, human development, law, and medicine.

 It also analyses race, ethnicity, location, nationality, and disability.

 In gender studies, the term gender refers to proposed social and cultural constructions of masculinities and femininities.
 In this context, gender explicitly excludes reference to biological differences, to focus on cultural differences.
 This emerged from a number of different areas: in sociology during the 1950s; from the theories of the psychoanalyst Jacques Lacan; and in the work of French psychoanalysts like Julia Kristeva, Luce Irigaray, and American feminists such as Judith Butler.
 Those who followed Butler came to regard gender roles as a practice, sometimes referred to as "performative".